Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

 “These six techniques, which purify the body, should be kept secret.
 They confer wonderful abilities and are esteemed by the best yogis.” – Hatha Pradipika 2.23

-Nauli refers to intestinal cleansing, which creates a robust purification in the abdominal region.
+This yoga practice refers to intestinal cleansing, which creates a robust purification in the abdominal region and organs.
 And as such is considered to be the best technique for abdominal cleansing.

-Let’s take a further look at some of the benefits of Nauli Kriya:
+Let’s take a look at 5 Nauli Kriya Benefits:

-- It stimulates the digestive system and activates your inner energy and fire, which further burns away negative thoughts from your mind.
+- It improves digestion and activates your inner energy and fire, which further burns away negative thoughts from your mind.

-- The inner organs of the abdominal region – the spleen, kidneys, pancreas, gall-bladder, and the adrenal glands are all stimulated which restore their proper functioning.
+- The inner abdominal organs – the spleen, kidneys, pancreas, gall-bladder, and the adrenal glands are all stimulated which restore their proper functioning.

 - The use of the abdominal muscles strengthens them, resulting in a flatter and more toned belly.